 In 2016, we sold our home in Cumberland, B.C. and said goodbye to family and friends.
 We had both been dreaming about living in a wild space, one with more separation from the cultural pressure we were feeling from the economic growth our community was experiencing.
-We had just established a small urban farm on 1/2 an acre in a growing vibrant village and had been founding members of a society dedicated to wilderness education and awareness.
+We had just established a small urban farm on 1/2 an acre in a growing vibrant village and had been founding members of the Cumberland Lake Wilderness Society, dedicated to wilderness education and awareness.
 We were, by all cultural standards and norms, on the verge of success.
 However, being immersed directly in an urban environment was wreaking havoc on both of us through the witnessing of over-development and the lack of relationship with the land.

 After selling our home and the majority of our possessions, we hit the road with a 25 foot travel trailer and started following the threads of the dream.
 Four months later we found ourselves on the other side of the country.
 From the small village of Cumberland along the Pacific Ocean to the shores of the Atlantic in Judique, Nova Scotia on Cape Breton Island, we found ourselves becoming the stewards of 74 acres of raw land.
 A long, long way from home, family, and friends.

 Arriving here in the spring of 2017, we found ourselves at the beginning of a homesteading adventure.
 Our first year was one of landing and arriving in an environment that was far from home, and in that first year we built a small cabin and simply observed the land that we were asking to accept us as the cultural orphans we are, trying to re-member our place in a wild community that we knew nothing of.
 We had both spent significant time in wild spaces and landscapes, however this was a much deeper immersion into a life in the woods living off-grid.
 We also had dreams of connecting to our food, eating what we could grow, and designing permaculture systems that would create diversity and resilience as we terra formed the landscape to create a resilient human habitat.